peace220/NumberGame/README.md

 changing account in meta mask will auto change in the web also. only the owner can show the target number careful the amount of ether u bet.

+TARGET NUMBER = 63 one time use only